Blog

 A common oversight for businesses is failing to clearly define fiduciary responsibilities, leading to confusion and potential legal issues.
 Employers act as plan sponsors and hold ultimate accountability for their 401(k) plans, making fiduciary education essential.

-Understanding Fiduciary Roles - Fiduciaries can be thought of as a team that helps ensure a smooth and compliant operation of your 401(k) plan.
+Understanding Fiduciary Roles - Fiduciaries can be considered a team that helps ensure a smooth and compliant operation of your 401(k) plan.
 Depending upon the size of your business, one or more executives can wear one or more hats.
-Each member has distinct responsibilities including:
+Each member has distinct responsibilities, including:

 • Plan Sponsor - Sets the strategic vision for the plan and ensures compliance with regulations